manojc/xtreamer/README.md

 Typically this value is not needed to override as in most of the cases, size of xml in a single xml node will not exceed 10Mb.

+### transformer ( function(xmlString): jsonObj )

+> This feature is introduced in version 1.1.0

+The `transformer` option allows to transform the xml node output to desired JSON strucure by hooking it up with the streaming pipeline. **It becomes a very useful feature where JSON parser can be dynamically injected in `xtreamer`.**

+This function is supposed to accept an xml string as a parameter and should return converted valid JSON object in response. **The transformer function can also return a promise** which will be resolved by `xtreamer` before emitting `data` event.

+Note that the converted JSON is internally stringified before sending it back to in data event handler.
+So it is advised that the transformer function should always return valid JSON object in response.

+In case transformer function encounters an error, `xtreamer` emits `error` event and stops the xml conversion process.

 ## Usage

 Following code snippet uses `request` NPM package as input readable stream -